spanish adjective placement

 Mi hermana tiene cuatro mascotas.
 (My sister has four pets.)

-The best way to become fluent in this Spanish skill is to practice, read, listen and write.
+The best way to become fluent in this Spanish skill is to practice, read, listen and write often.

-And thanks to technology, you can easily immerse yourself in Spanish with language programs like FluentU, which offers thousands of authentic Spanish videos with clickable subtitles, letting you spot adjectives in sentences easily and in context.
+Thanks to technology, you can easily immerse yourself in Spanish with language programs like FluentU, which offers thousands of Spanish videos paired with learning tools.

 With a little daily practice, Spanish adjective placement can become just as easy as it is in English!